 War in Venezuela

 On the morning of April 30th, 2019 Venezuela’s opposition leader Juan Guaidó seemed to attempt a coup d’état against the communist government of Nicolás Maduro.
 I use the word seemed as what occurred can be best described as a publicity stunt more than an actual coup d’état.
 For the remainder of the day, even those that thought they knew what was going on in Venezuela had no idea what was going on.
-While the social media and the news channels were touting a revolution in Caracas life went on as normal on the military bases and for the rest of Venezuela.
+While the social media and the news channels were touting a revolution in Caracas and a war in Venezuela life went on as normal on the military bases and for the rest of Venezuela.
 Guaidó’s attempted coup d’état was mostly just another demonstration that is all too common in Caracas…

 One the day of Guaidó’s publicity stunt Nicolás Maduro was strangely absent until late in the day.
 Rumors were swirling that he had left or was leaving the country.
 Did his Cuban bodyguards take Guaidó’s actions seriously and isolate Maduro until the all-clear was given?
 Maybe… I am sure the Caucasian-looking Russian speakers on the streets of Caracas wearing Venezuelan National Guard uniforms were keeping Maduro’s security team and others informed on all the developments with Guaidó’s fiasco.